CTU-SematX/template-repo/CONTRIBUTING.md

 ## Issues and Pull Request Feedback

-Project maintainers aim to review and respond to issues within five business days.
+Project maintainers aim to review and respond to issues within [INSERT_DAYS] business days.

 The quality of information in your issue or pull request affects the speed of feedback.